 We enable choice and strive for independence whilst helping to reduce behaviours that limit pupils’ opportunities.
 We teach complex skills step-by-step including daily living skills, communication, functional academic skills and social skills to ultimately allow pupils to be as independent as possible and to access the community.

 Verbal Behaviour (VB) refers to a view that language is a behaviour which is learnt and acquired in the same way as other skills.
 The foundations of VB are rooted in the work of the psychologist and behaviourist B.F Skinner.
-There is a large body of research supporting this analysis of language and its application to teaching children and young people with autism.
+There is a large body of research supporting this analysis of language and its application to teaching children with autism.

 An ABA/VB approach